Scientific Name: Cimex lectularius

 Female bed bugs lay 1 to 5 eggs per day with the 1/32 inch long, white eggs being deposited individually in cracks or on rough surfaces and secured with a transparent cement for an annual average total of 200 eggs; maximum eggs per day is 12, with 541 for a lifetime.
 There are 5 nymphal instars with a blood meal required for each molt.
 About 3 to 10 minutes are required for each blood meal, during which saliva containing an anticoagulant is injected.
 Developmental time (egg to adult) takes 21 days at 86F to 120 days at 65F.
 The threshold for egg hatching, nymphal development and adult activity is 55 to 59F.
 Below 61F adults enter semi-hibernation and the heat stress death point is 111 to 113F.

+While many people have grown to believe myths about bed bugs, their behavior is generally easy to follow.
 Without a blood meal, once-fed nymphs can survive an average of 51 days (range 28 to 73) at 81F and 70 to 75% RH.
 Being poorly fed can greatly prolong the life cycle (up to several years in some studies).
 With normal feeding and reproductive cycles, individuals can live up to 316 days.
 Not all bed bugs in a residence will feed concurrently.
 They remain concealed until hungry.
 Humans are the preferred host of these insects but in their absence bed bugs will feed on poultry, canaries, English sparrows, mice, rats, rabbits, guinea pigs and bats.

 Although the bite of bed bugs is painless, most people (80%) develop an allergic reaction to the saliva injected by the bug as it feeds.
 A swelling usually results from feeding but there is no red spot such as is characteristic with flea bites.
 Swelling may be severe and extend beyond the immediate bite area in highly sensitive individuals.
 Although bed bugs have been suspect in the transmission of many diseases or disease organisms in humans, in most cases conclusive evidence is lacking.

 Bed bugs harbor in cracks and crevices during the day and come out to feed at night.
 Typically they can be found around mattress buttons and beading, in box springs or their coverings, and in any crevice of a wooden bed frame, such as where members join.
-Other places to check are wall hangings such as picture frames, night stands, stuffed furniture, baseboards, floorboard cracks, behind loose wallpaper, light switches, door and window frames, conduits, etc. In heavy infestations, bed bugs may be found in wall voids, attics and other enclosed places.
+Other places to check for bed bugs are wall hangings such as picture frames, night stands, stuffed furniture, baseboards, floorboard cracks, behind loose wallpaper, light switches, door and window frames, conduits, etc. In heavy infestations, bed bugs may be found in wall voids, attics and other enclosed places.
 They will crawl considerable distances to obtain a blood meal.

 They can be introduced into a structure via used furniture or in the belongings of someone who has been living in a bed bug infested situation, or a bed bug infested hotel room.
 Adults can survive for up to 6-7 months if they are well fed and they can feed on other animals if humans are not present.
 When the temperature falls below 61F adults enter semi hibernation and can survive for months.